NORTHFIELD BOARD OF EDUCATION FILE CODE: 5141.21

 The documentation shall be in the same manner as the documentation of administration of other medications under a non-patient specific order.

-Written notification of the board opioid overdose policy shall be distributed annually to parent’s/guardian’s and adult students and shall provide a means for the student’s parent/guardian or the adult student.
-The notification shall inform parents/guardians and adult students that the board authorizes the certified school nurse or other appropriately licensed school health professionals deemed capable of administering an opioid antidote by a health care professional, to administer an opioid antidote.
-In addition, the notification shall also include that volunteer, unlicensed school personnel appropriately trained through a Department of Human Services (DHS) endorsed program may also be authorized to administer an opioid antidote (see attachment).
+Written notification of the board opioid overdose policy shall be distributed annually to parents/guardians and adult students.
+The notification shall inform parents/guardians and adult students that the board authorizes the certified school nurse and/or other appropriately licensed school health professionals as well as designated employeesto administer the opioid antidote.

-The school nurse, in consultation with the superintendent, shall be responsible for the development and regular review of policies and procedures regarding the opioid antidote.
+The school nurse, in consultation with the Superintendent, shall be responsible for the development and regular review of policies and procedures regarding administration of opioid antidotes.
 The policies and procedures for the use of opioid antidote shall be included in district emergency response procedures.

 Liability for the Administration of Opioid Antidote

-No school employee, including a school nurse, or any other officer or agent of a board of education, charter school, or nonpublic school, or a prescriber of opioid antidotes for a school through a standing order, shall be held liable for any good faith act or omission consistent with the provisions of this act.
+No school employee, including a school nurse, or any other officer or agent of a board of education, charter school, or nonpublic school, or a prescriber of opioid antidotes for a school through a standing order, shall be held liable for any good faith act or omission consistent with the provisions of applicable law.
 Good faith shall not include willful misconduct, gross negligence, or recklessness.

 The board may adopt additional regulations on all aspects of the administration of medication.
-When implementing school policy and P.L.
-2007, C. 57, staff will consult these NJ Department of Education guidance documents:
+When implementing school policy and N.J.S.A.
+18A:40-12.6, staff will consult these New Jersey Department of Education guidance documents:

 Legal References: N.J.S.A.
 18A:11‑1 General mandatory powers and duties